usmansbk/usmansbk/README.md

 A Full-stack web developer.
 I enjoy building pixel-perfect user interfaces with React and writing clean and elegant JavaScript codes.

-I'm currently studying at Microverse, an online school for remote software developers, learning to work by collaborating and pair programming with developers around the world.
+I'm currently studying at Microverse, an online school for remote software developers.
+Learning to work by collaborating and pair-programming with students around the world.

 If you like what you see, and have a project you need coded, don’t hesitate to contact me.